harness/developer-hub/docs/software-engineering-insights/early-access/sei-early-access-overview.md

 * **Release date:** March 2024
 * **Issue number:** ECOE-3
-* **Feature flag:** `RALLY`
+* **Feature flag:** RALLY
 * **How to enable:** Contact [Harness Support](mailto:support@harness.io)

-Enables access to the SEI Rally integration used for integrating SEI with the Rally Software.
+The SEI Rally integration allows you to integrate SEI with the Rally Software.

 [Go To Documentation](/docs/software-engineering-insights/early-access/integrations/sei-integration-rally)